bbb.png

 Fears based on falsehoods

 People are scared the arrival of refugees will lead to a less safe society with higher crime rates.
-This feeling does not come out of nowhere; the narrative on immigrants has got increasingly negative.
-Some of the widely held beliefs are inaccurate or miss nuance, but they still induce fear.
+This feeling does not arise out of nowhere; the narratives about immigrants have become increasingly negative.
+Although many of the widely held beliefs are inaccurate or miss nuances, they continue to induce fear.
 For example, the claim that the number of crimes committed by refugees has increased is untrue.
 Rather, the crime rate among immigrants and refugees has been decreasing for years.

-Similarly, people fear that the opening of a COA location will lead to increased crime in their neighbourhood.
-Research shows that this isn't the case; crime rates in neighbourhoods do not change when a COA-centre is opened.
+Similarly, people fear that the opening of a COA location [read definitions here] will lead to increased crime in their neighbourhood.
+Research shows that this isn't the case; crime rates in neighbourhoods do not change when a COA centre is opened.

-I get put in a category that I’m violent and aggressive and will start stabbing everyone when I’m angry.
-It is totally against everything I have been working for for years now
+I get put into a category where I’m seen as violent and aggressive, someone who will start stabbing everyone when I’m angry.
+That is completely against everything I have been working toward for years

 — Anas